2012

 ...just to name a few...

-food from your garden; how to organize, harvest, process and store your own seeds; how to grow and use culinary and medicinal
+You will learn several important skills: how to plan and design your new garden, improve upon your already established garden; decide what seeds or plants to buy; how to grow, harvest and preserve food from your garden; how to organize, harvest, process and store your own seeds; how to grow and use culinary and medicinal herbs; and how to make and use compost and compost tea.

-demonstrations of where, when and how to prepare a garden bed.
-We will also go over how to plant seeds in containers and how
+We will be using my small urban garden as a living laboratory.
+We will include comprehensive discussions and demonstrations of where, when and how to prepare a garden bed.
+We will also go over how to plant seeds in containers and how to effectively direct seed.
+You will discover how to transplant and care for your plants in the ground and how to harvest and preserve food and medicinal plants.

 COST

-the class.
-Unless otherwise arranged, the full amount of the Apprenticeship is due by March 20th, 2012.
-Please make all forms
+The cost of the Gardening Apprenticeship is $275 dollars.
+A $75 deposit is required to hold your place in the class.
+Unless otherwise arranged, the full amount of the Apprenticeship is due by March 20th, 2015.
+Please make all forms of payment payable to: Lawrence Birch.

-is on a pro-rated basis.
-Full refunds will be given up to March 5th, 2012.
-Refunds after March 5th but before March 20th will
+Your payment is your registration.
+Our refund policy, in the event that a student is legitimately unable to complete the course, is on a pro-rated basis.
+Full refunds will be given up to March 5th, 2015.
+Refunds after March 5th but before March 20th will be returned --minus a $25 fee.

-will be given after March 20th.
+No refunds will be given after March 20th.

 TOOLS AND SUPPLIES